rainwoodman/autodiffblogentry/main.rst

     W(x, y) = \prod_{a} (1 - h^{-1}\left|x_a - y_a\right|) ,

 for a given size of the window :math:`h`.
+We have used :math:`a` as the index of the spatial dimensions.

 Most windows are seperatable, which means they can be written as a product of a scalar function :math:`W_1`,